alexberriman/newtondb/README.md

 ## Introduction

+JSON is central to Javascript and Typescript development - it's most commonly used when you need to transfer data between one medium and another, such as when your application is consuming and sending data to and from APIs and when persisting and hydrating application data to a remote store (be it the file system, an S3 bucket, session storage, local storage, etc.)

-JSON data structures are at the heart of all Javascript/Typescript development.
-Manipulating arrays and objects programatically can be accomplished easily enough using Javascript's Array and Object prototype methods, however there are times when one may want to interact with a JSON data source as they might a more traditional database.
-Common use cases include:
+Most of the time, Javascript's Object and Array prototype methods are sufficient when interfacing with your data, however there are times when you may need to interface with a JSON data source as you might a more traditional database.
+You might find yourself needing to:

+- Performantly query large data sets (of which arrays are notoriously poor for).
-- Safely executing serializable queries.
+- Safely execute serializable queries (e.g. user defined queries).
-- Safely executing data transformations.
+- Safely execute data transformations.
-- Querying against large datasets where performance and optimization becomes important.
-- Observing changes to your data and executing callbacks.
+- Set up observers to listen to changes in your data.
-- Reading from and writing to a destination on changes.
+- Automatically hydrate from and persist changes to a remote store (e.g. file system, local storage, s3 bucket, etc.)

 ### Key features

-Although Newton doesn't aim to replace a traditional database, it does borrow on common features to let you interact with your JSON data more effectively.
-It does this through implementing:
+Although Newton doesn't aim to replace a traditional database, it does borrow on common features to let you interact with JSON data more effectively.
+It does this by providing:

 - A serializable query language to query your data.
-- Primary and secondary indexes to improve the efficiency of read operations.
-- Adapters to read and persist your data to common locations (e.g. the filesystem, an s3 bucket, etc.)
+- Adapters to read and batch update data to a common set of stores (filesystem, s3, local/session storage, etc.)
-- Configurable callbacks that are triggered on mutations.

-Newton prioritizes performance and extendibility.
-Pending updates before an initial `1.0` release will include additional performance optimizations, including: sort keys, query caching, relational data and eager/lazy loading.
+- Primary, secondary and sort indexes to improve the efficiency of reads.
+- Serializable data transformations.
+- Query caching, eager/lazy loading data and relations.
+- Transactions.
+- Observers (hooks).

+and more.
+Above everything else, Newton's mission is to optimize for **performance** and **extendability** when interfacing with JSON data.

 <div align="right"><a href="#top">Back to top</a></div>